Homosexuality in Mexico: The Mexica

+The xōchihuah held an institutionalised, albeit degraded, role within Mexica society whereby they were kept as dependents of high-level nobles for whom they performed household chores, cleaned temples, and accompanied warriors in war and provided them with services including sexual ones.

+The verb te-xōchihuia, made by using the prefix te-, denoting a human object of a verbal action, literally meant "to use flowers on someone" and was used metaphorically in the sense "to seduce someone."

+The term cuīlōni referred to a sub-category of xōchihuah who held the passive role during sexual intercourse.
+The name was derived from the term *cuīlō, itself the non-active stem of the verb te-cui, meaning "to sexually penetrate someone."
+Thus, cuīlōni meant "one who is sexually penetrated."

+The term chimouhqui was derived from a verb *chimohua or *chimohui, of uncertain meaning.
+This word was used to designate homosexual men.

+The term patlācheh was used to refer to homosexual women, and the verb te-patlāchhuia was used to denote female homosexual intercourse.

 Other indigenous peoples

 In spite of the puritanism of the Mexica, the sexual customs of the people conquered by the Aztec Empire varied to a great extent.
 For example, Bernal Díaz del Castillo speaks of homosexuality among the ruling classes, prostitution of young people, and cross-dressing in the area of Veracruz.
 The yauyos had prostitution houses full of men with painted faces and women's clothing.

 The Toltecs, elsewhere, were extremely tolerant of homosexuality.